Treatment Options for Tennis Elbow

 - Rest and Activity Modification

 The first step in managing tennis elbow is to reduce the strain on the affected arm.
 Resting the elbow and avoiding activities that aggravate the pain, such as heavy lifting or repetitive gripping motions, can help the body heal naturally.
-While complete rest isn't always necessary, minimizing aggravating activities and using supportive devices, like an elbow brace or strap, can prevent further strain on the tendon.
+While complete rest isn't always necessary, minimizing aggravating activities and using supportive devices, like an elbow brace or elbow strap, can prevent further strain on the tendon.

-Physical therapy plays a crucial role in the rehabilitation of tennis elbow.
-A physiotherapist will guide you through exercises that aim to strengthen the muscles around the elbow, improve flexibility, and promote proper movement mechanics.
+Physiotherapy plays a crucial role in the rehabilitation of tennis elbow.
+A physiotherapist will guide you through exercises to strengthen the muscles around the elbow, improve flexibility, promote proper movement mechanics, and reduce discomfort.
 These exercises are designed to reduce stress on the affected tendon and gradually restore function.
-Stretching and strengthening routines are individualized based on the severity of the condition and may include:

 - Flexibility exercises: Stretching the forearm muscles can help alleviate tension and reduce the strain on the elbow.